Travel to Mexico during Covid-19: What you need to know before you go | NewsChannel 3-12

 What’s the Covid situation?

-Mexico had reported more than 1.9 million cases of Covid-19 and more than 169,000 deaths as of February 11 (although some believe the figure is higher).
+Mexico had logged more than 2 million cases of Covid-19 and more than 175,000 deaths as of February 17 (although some believe the figure is higher).
 President Andrés Manuel López Obrador has come under fire for taking a laissez-faire approach to the virus.
 Restrictions have not been far reaching and life has gone on as normal for many, which critics say has led to such high death and infection rates.

 What can visitors expect?